giovanna-bardi12/Algoritmos/README.md

 #Algorithm Exercises-CIn/UFPE:

-This repository is dedicated to my implementations of lgorithm exercises, as part of my studies at the Center for Informatics (CIn) at UFPE.
+This repository is dedicated to my implementations of algorithm exercises, as part of my studies at the Center for Informatics (CIn) at UFPE.

 I am currently a third-semester Computer Science student.